 - Your student has made the time to discuss with you the goals and expectations that they have for their international experience.
 Students must also be thinking ahead about housing and registering for classes for the semester following their education abroad experience.

-- Your student discloses to you as well as the TTU Study Abroad staff any additional travel and activities they have planned which are independent of their education abroad program.
+- Your student discloses to you as well as the TTU Study Abroad staff any additional travel and activities they have planned which are independent of their study abroad program.

-- You are aware that your student – rather than TTU staff or the education abroad program – may be the most appropriate source for some information.
+- You are aware that your student – rather than TTU staff or the study abroad program – may be the most appropriate source for some information.